 Earlier concerns about TVA's financing arrangements for new generating capacity in the region and their potential effects on PILOTs in the region and across the state have diminished as the Authority has modified its strategies.
-In order to stay within the \$30 billion debt ceiling imposed on it by the Congress in 1979,20 TVA began using new financing methods,21 some of which affected the distribution of PILOT funds for some states, including the amount those states had available to allocate to their counties and cities.
-One technique is the leasing of generating facilities, an approach TVA has no current plans to expand.22
+In order to stay within the \$30 billion debt ceiling imposed on it by the Congress in 1979, TVA began using new financing methods, some of which affected the distribution of PILOT funds for some states, including the amount those states had available to allocate to their counties and cities.
+One technique is the leasing of generating facilities, an approach TVA has no current plans to expand.

-20 16 United States Code 831 n-4(a).
+&lt;sup>20 16 United States Code 831 n-4(a).

-21 US General Accounting Office 2003.
+&lt;sup>21 US General Accounting Office 2003.

-22 Email from Bryan Johnson, senior program manager-taxes, Tennessee Valley Authority, October 29, 2019.
+&lt;sup>22 Email from Bryan Johnson, senior program manager-taxes, Tennessee Valley Authority, October 29, 2019.
 For details on existing lease arrangements, see Tennessee Valley Authority 2019b.

-Shortly before the Electric Generation and Transmission Cooperative Act was passed in 2009, TVA entered into an agreement with a group of its distributors organized as the Seven States Power Corporation, a nonprofit company.23 Seven States purchased an interest in TVA's Southaven, Mississippi, power plant with the agreement that TVA would continue to operate it.
-TVA later bought back all of Seven States' interest in the plant.24 Under the sale-and-lease-back arrangement, while it was active, all sales of electricity produced at Southaven were through TVA and, therefore, were accounted for as TVA revenues and subject to the PILOT allocation to states.
+The sale-and-leaseback technique used at one of TVA's plants in Mississippi reduced the amount paid to that state, and the potential for similar arrangements exists throughout the region.
+Shortly before the Electric Generation and Transmission Cooperative Act was passed in 2009, TVA entered into an agreement with a group of its distributors organized as the Seven States Power Corporation, a nonprofit company.
+Seven States purchased an interest in TVA's Southaven, Mississippi, power plant with the agreement that TVA would continue to operate it.
+TVA later bought back all of Seven States' interest in the plant.
+Under the sale-and-lease-back arrangement, while it was active, all sales of electricity produced at Southaven were through TVA and, therefore, were accounted for as TVA revenues and subject to the PILOT allocation to states.